 - 1. The letter "L" denotes long position in our Shares. - 2.
 The issued shares of BLW Investment Limited are owned as to approximately 43.44%, 23.17%, 15.44%, 9.65% and 8.30% by Mr. Bai Yang, Ms. Liu Peiyao, Mr. Wu Tao, Mr. Liu Naiyue and Ms. Wei Xian (the "Core Shareholders") respectively.
-On 18 April 2016, the Core Shareholders entered into the acting in concert agreement, pursuant to which each of the Core Shareholders confirmed, among others, the existence of their acting in concert arrangements regarding their control over Values Culture since its establishment and further undertook that they would maintain the acting-in-concert relationship for five years from the date of this agreement.
-The Core Shareholders have also decided to restrict their ability to exercise direct control over our Company by holding their interest through BLW Investment Limited.
-Accordingly, each of Mr. Bai Yang, Ms. Liu Peiyao, Mr. Wu Tao, Mr. Liu Naiyue and Ms. Wei Xian is deemed, or taken to be interested in the Shares beneficially owned by BLW Investment Limited. - 3.
-The issued shares of SDJZ Investment Limited are owned as to approximately 91.00% by Mr. Shao Hui.
+Pursuant to the deed of acting in concert dated 27 August 2021, each of the Core Shareholders confirmed that they would continue to act in concert with each other in exercising their controls in BLW Investment Limited until otherwise terminated by them.
+Accordingly, each of Mr. Bai Yang, Ms. Liu Peiyao, Mr. Wu Tao, Mr. Liu Naiyue and Ms. Wei Xian is deemed, or taken to be interested in the Shares beneficially owned by BLW Investment Limited.

+- 3. The issued shares of SDJZ Investment Limited are owned as to approximately 91.00% by Mr. Shao Hui.
 Under the SFO, Mr. Shao Hui is deemed, or taken to be interested in the Shares beneficially owned by SDJZ Investment Limited. - 4.
 The issued shares of JMJ Group Limited are owned as to approximately 97.84% by Mr. Xu Jun.
 Under the SFO, Mr. Xu Jun is deemed, or taken to be interested in the Shares beneficially owned by JMJ Group Limited.

-Save as disclosed above and to the best knowledge of the Directors, as at 31 December 2020, none of the Directors or the chief executive of the Company had any interests and/or short positions in the shares, underlying shares or debentures of the Company or its associated corporations (within the meaning of Part XV of the SFO) which were required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which he/she was taken or deemed to have under such provisions of the SFO) or which were required, pursuant to section 352 of the SFO, to be entered in the register referred to therein or which were required, pursuant to the Model Code, to be notified to the Company and the Stock Exchange.
+Save as disclosed above and to the best knowledge of the Directors, as at 31 December 2021, none of the Directors or the chief executive of the Company had any interests and/or short positions in the shares, underlying shares or debentures of the Company or its associated corporations (within the meaning of Part XV of the SFO) which were required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which he/she was taken or deemed to have under such provisions of the SFO) or which were required, pursuant to section 352 of the SFO, to be entered in the register referred to therein or which were required, pursuant to the Model Code, to be notified to the Company and the Stock Exchange.